apache/samza/docs/_case-studies/redfin.md

 ---
 layout: case-study # the layout to use
 hide_title: true # so we have control in case-study layout, but can still use page
-title: Totally awesome use-case of samza by Redfin # title of case study page
+title: Realtime Notifications at Redfin
 study_domain: redfin.com # just the domain, not the protocol
 menu_title: Redfin # what shows up in the menu
 excerpt_separator: <!--more-->